 France takes the lead on a European Defence Agency project where member states will jointly buy a forensic laboratory to analyze improvised explosive device (IED) debris.

-June, the French Army took delivery of the MBDA SOUVIM 2 anti mine/IED system.
+June, the French Army took delivery of the MBDA SOUVIM 2 anti-mine/IED system.
 Similar in concept to the Husky, SOUVIM2 is claimed to be able to clear 150km of track per day and consists of two vehicles and three trailers.
-The first vehicle (designated VDM) carries magnetic and thermal decoys that trigger heat sensitive, trip wire and tilt-rod activated mines.
-The vehicle travels at a speed of 25 kmh and uses low pressure tires to reduce the chance of triggering pressure sensitive mines.
+The first vehicle (designated VDM) carries magnetic and thermal decoys that trigger heat-sensitive, tripwire and tilt-rod activated mines.
+The vehicle travels at a speed of 25 kph and uses low-pressure tires to reduce the chance of triggering pressure-sensitive mines.
 These are detonated by the heavyweight trailer, towed behind the VDM.
 A follow-on vehicle is the VTR, which tows two additional trailers to tackle residual un-detonated mines to create a safe track up to a width of 3.9 meters.